 This blog is also a container for writers’ writings scattered in various places.
 One of them is poetry that is scattered on Facebook and Twitter.
 So that I hope you don’t melt or disgust to see more poetry on this blog.

 I have a career in journalism for about 10 years.
 Since college, I have been active as a campus journalist.
 I have also taken part in self-development training, both locally and nationally.
 But never participated in international forums, except WPFD 2017 in Jakarta some time ago.

 The development of data journalism and the use of technology has changed many things.
-Including how journalists respond and apply technological advances.
-My background as a print journalist is still sticky, but the last two or three years I tried to develop myself in online journalism.
+Including how journalists respond and apply for technological advances.
+My background as a print journalist is still sticky, but in the last two or three years, I tried to develop myself in online journalism.

 Opportunities to follow Southeast Asian community media issues and challenges are very important to me.
 I have the hope of joining a larger community of journalists.
 All this time, only the Alliance of Independent Journalists Indonesia has become a place to gather and develop knowledge.
-I have an ideal of reaching a larger community.
+I have the idea of reaching a larger community.

 This fact is made worse by the lack of good access to journalists about the progress of journalism in other parts of the world.
 Digital journalism still uses the old way.
 Move the concept of conventional media to digital, without changing its work.

-That is why, I am very willing to follow Southeast Asian community media future issues and challenges.
-In order to share the knowledge and development of the journalistic world to my friends in the area I come from.
+That is why I am very willing to follow Southeast Asian community media future issues and challenges.
+To share the knowledge and development of the journalistic world to my friends in the area, I come from.